vllorens/benchmark_microbiome_transformations/README.md

 Run the script **qmp_vs_acs_dysbiosis.R**.
 In this script we compare the performance of QMP and ACS in detecting taxa associated to a disease condition that is characterized by a decrease in total microbial loads.

-Run the script **qmp_vs_acs.R**.
-In this script we expand on the previous analyses and test the performance of QMP and ACS in detecting taxon-metadata associations, focusing on invariant taxa (in absolute abundances) and metadata that are associated to cell counts, to evaluate their performance in terms of lower false positive rates.

 ### 5. Test the effect of the number of samples, sequencing depth and taxon prevalence threshold